johaupt/johaupt.github.io/_posts/2021-06-02-downsampling_recalibration.md

 \end{align*}
 $$

 This is the recalibration formula from above and we see that it works for any downsampling ratio $w$ that we pick.
-It's common to downsample to a completely downsampled training dataset, i.e. with a target ratio of 1:1, for which $w = \frac{b}{1-b} \frac{0.5}{0.5} = \frac{b}{1-b}$.
+It's common to downsample to a completely balanced training dataset, i.e. with a target ratio of 1:1, for which $w = \frac{b}{1-b} \frac{0.5}{0.5} = \frac{b}{1-b}$.
 In practice, less downsampling often gives slightly better models because less data is discarded.

 ## Example